hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 - Prefer explicit specs:

-  - Use `"root"` when you want to refresh the top-level Nablla container.
+  - Use `"root"` when you want to refresh the top-level Sercrod container.
-  - Use `"(selector)"` when you want to target a particular Nablla host by CSS.
+  - Use `"(selector)"` when you want to target a particular Sercrod host by CSS.

 - Be careful with numeric depths:

-  - On Nablla hosts, `"1"` is a clear way to reach the immediate Nablla parent.
+  - On Sercrod hosts, `"1"` is a clear way to reach the immediate Sercrod parent.
   - On normal elements, the depth is adjusted internally, and `"1"` currently does not propagate.
-  - If you choose numeric depths on child elements, start from `"2"` when you intend “nearest Nablla host”.
+  - If you choose numeric depths on child elements, start from `"2"` when you intend “nearest Sercrod host”.

 - Keep specs static: